 A selector has the following structure:

-The last node represents the GUI element that interests you, and all the previous ones represent the parents of that element. <node_1> is usually referred to as a root node, and represents the top window of the app.
+The last node represents the GUI element that interests you, and all the previous ones represent the parents of that element. <node_1> is usually referred to as a root node.

 Each node has one or more attributes that help you correctly identify a specific level of the selected application.